 This course is part of the Emergency Safety Specialist Certificate Program, learn more about enrollment here.

 Suggested Prerequisites: Students are encouraged to complete one of the OSHA Standards Courses and three FEMA IS courses before taking the Emergency Safety Officer Course.
-Email completion certificates or other documentaion to firstname.lastname@example.org
+Email completion certificates or other documentation to firstname.lastname@example.org

 - OSHA 510 OSHA Standards for the Construction Industry

 - OSHA 5410 OSHA Standards for the Maritime Industry

 - OSHA 6005 Collateral Duty Course for Other Federal Agencies